Best Avalanche Beacons - Feature Image

 1. Ease of use: You want a beacon that is easy to use, even in a stressful situation.
 The last thing you want to do is fumble with your beacon when time is of the essence.

 2. Battery life: Most beacons will have a battery life of around 200 hours.
-However, some models may have extended battery life, which can be valuable if you plan on spending a lot of time backcountry skiing.
+However, some models may have extended battery life, which can be valuable if you spend a lot of time backcountry skiing.

-3. Multiple burial indicator: This feature will let you know if there are multiple beacons buried under the snow.
-This can be extremely helpful in rescue situations.
+3. Multiple burial indicator: This feature will indicate if multiple beacons are buried under the snow.
+This can be extremely helpful in avalanche rescue situations.

-4. Display: Some beacons will have an LED display showing you the distance and direction to a buried beacon.
+4. Display: Some beacons will have an LED display showing you the distance and direction of a buried beacon.

 What Is The Best Avalanche Beacon?